mandiant/flare-wmi/python-cim/README.md

   - `python-pyqt5-vstructui`: A vstruct parser and view widget for PyQt5.
      source: [github](https://github.com/williballenthin/python-pyqt5-vstructui)

-All supporting packages will be installed via the command `pip install -r requirements.txt`, as described below.
+All supporting packages will be installed automatically when fetching `python-cim` via pip, as described below.

 Installation